clearlydefined/clearlydefined/docs/curation-guidelines.md

 ## The Difference between "Source components" and "Package components"
 The process below differs for components depending on whether they are "source" or "package" components.
 A "source" package is the component in the preferred form of editing or building, like a Git repository.
 A "package" component is a component in its functional form that is intended to be used without further editing or building, like would be installed by a package manager.

+For some package types such as Maven and Debian, both the “package” and “source” components are created simultaneously under their own respective ClearlyDefined definitions and linked together.

+Both may contain equally valuable information and should be reviewed and curated together.
+For Maven, the definition containing the source has the type “sourcearchive”, while Debian has “debsrc”.

 ## The Difference between Declared and Discovered licenses
 The ClearlyDefined definition for a component has two types of license information: declared and discovered.